mhbeals/scissorsandpaste/Individual MD Entries/1818-02-26_Caledonian Mercury_131.md

-                    of the Redeau, to which a considerable body of the people who accepted the invitation of the Government had been conducted.– Here it traced the reported discontent to some neglect in the general management, and some ill conceived petty regulations, capriciously exercised towards people tenacious of their rights ; but in the main, universal satisfaction prevailed among the settlers, and a strong feeling of the good intentions of Government towards them.
-The opportunity being a good one of ascertaining the progress which a promiscuous body of settlers make in a given time.
+                    of the Redeau, to which a considerable body of the people who accepted the invitation of the Government had been conducted.– Here it traced the reported discontent to some neglect in the general management, and some ill conceieved petty regulations, capriciously exercised towards people tenacious of their rights ; but in the main, universal satisfaction prevailed among the settlers, and a strong feeling of the good intentions of Government towards them.
+The opportunity being a good one of ascertaining the progress which a promiscious body of settlers make in a given time.
 I constructed the annexed table, and had each man's signature attached, at once to prove to correctness of his statement, and satisfaction with his situation.
                     Should you think this worthy of publication, you are welcome to publish it in